liuact1986/MvvmLib/documentation/Navigation_Uwp.md

 **Methods**:

-Use a IoC container to create and inject the service (INavigationmanager) in ViewModels/ views
+Use a IoC container to create and inject the service (INavigationManager) in ViewModels/ views

 Get The Navigation Service: